iopipe/iopipe-js-core/README.md

 )
 ```

-# Debugging & non-reporting integration
+# Debugging integration

-Debugging and local testing is possible by seeing the `debug` key to `true`
+Debugging is possible by seeing the `debug` key to `true`
-in the configuration as such, which will log all data that would
+in the configuration as such, which will log all data sent to
-otherwise be sent to IOpipse servers to STDOUT.
-This is also
+IOpipe servers to STDOUT.
+This is also a good way to evaluate
-a good way to evaluate the sort of data that IOpipe is receiving
+the sort of data that IOpipe is receiving from your application.

-from your application.
-Alternatively, set the environment variable,
+Debugging is also enabled if the the environment variable,
-`IOPIPE_DEBUG` to a true value.
+`IOPIPE_DEBUG` is set to a truthful value.

 ```javascript
 exports.handle = require("iopipe")({ debug: true })(